 Graduates also earn a Behavioral Biofeedback Certificate that documents their having learned to implement biofeedback applications in the context of behavior therapy, a Certificate that may also be independently earned by others not participating in the MS program (12 units, see above).

-The School offers many of its MS degree courses, and others, on a CE basis for meeting professional education requirements (see CE heading above).
+The School offers many of its MS degree courses, and others, on a Continuing Education basis for meeting professional education requirements (see CE heading above).